 Missouri Incorporation Services

 To start a corporation in Missouri, you must file Articles of Incorporation with the Corporations Division.
 You can file the document online or by mail.
-The Articles of Incorporation cost a minimum of $58 to file.
+The Articles of Incorporation cost a minimum of $59.75 to file (Missouri adds a $25 initial report fee bringing the total $84.75).
 Once filed with the state, this document formally creates your Missouri corporation.
 However, to actually ready the corporation to do business, you must complete several additional steps.

 Starting a Missouri Corporation Guide: